-- A. Standing Committees - 1.
-Nominations and Elections Committee - Product: A slate of candidates, as stipulated by the Constitution and Bylaws, that aims for representation on the Board and the Nominations and Elections Committee. - b.
-All candidates for the Board of Directors will be properly screened to ascertain that they: - i. are current members of AIR and have at least 3 years prior membership in the Association, - ii. exhibit conceptual thinking, - iii. are able to assert a point of view yet support group decisions, - iv. understand that individual board members have no authority but form part of a very authoritative group, - v. enjoy focusing on the future, - vi. are able to apply stated Board criteria in evaluating monitoring reports, - vii. listen well, - viii. are willing to learn and abide by the Carver Policy Governance model, - ix. are aware of and agree to the commitments outlined in the Board Job Description (GP III), - x. will conscientiously meet the commitments required by the board, and - xi. able to advocate on behalf of all association members.
+A. Standing Committees

+- 1. Nominations and Elections Committee - a.
+Product: A slate of candidates, as stipulated by the Constitution and Bylaws, which aims for representation of diverse backgrounds and organizations on the Board of Directors and Nominations and Elections Committee. - b.
+All candidates for the Board of Directors will be properly screened to ascertain that they: - i.
+Meet eligibility qualifications: - a) are a current member of AIR and have at least 3 years of prior membership in the Association, - b) exhibit an interest in focusing on the future of the profession and Association, - c) are able and willing to assert a point of view yet support group decisions, - d) understand and acknowledge that individual board members have no authority but form part of a very authoritative group, and - e) are able and willing to advocate on behalf of all association members. - ii.
+Acknowledge the effort and practices of Board members: - a) aware of and agree to the commitments outlined in the Board Job Description (GP III), - b) are willing to learn and abide by the Carver Policy Governance model, and - c) will conscientiously meet the commitments required by the Board of Directors.